-This project has a safety side as it helps reduce the probability of a student staff getting hurt on a lift trying to replace a bulb, because LED bulbs stay burning for an estimated 10 – 15 years.
+This project has a safe side as it helps reduce the probability of a student staff getting hurt on a lift trying to replace a bulb because LED bulbs stay burning for an estimated 10 – 15 years.
 The bulbs will also be lighting up the exterior of the building to keep students safe walking back to their car at night.

 Appearance is a factor in the project.

 “We have seen changes when we host events now,” said Hernandez.
 “Traditional lighting takes a while to warm up and cool down, while this new lighting is an instant turn on.
 That helps in a large event when you immediately need the lights on after a ceremony or a grand entrance.”